umgbhalla/starred/README.md

 ## Python

+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue
 - [nsarrazin/serge](https://github.com/nsarrazin/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.
 - [lvwerra/trl](https://github.com/lvwerra/trl) - Train transformer language models with reinforcement learning.
 - [karpathy/minGPT](https://github.com/karpathy/minGPT) - A minimal PyTorch re-implementation of the OpenAI GPT (Generative Pretrained Transformer) training